ajay-vikram/Digitor/README.md

 ## Description

 The Handwritten Digit Predictor is a Flutter-based mobile app that uses a custom machine-learning model to predict handwritten digits.
-It offers two modes of input: image upload and on-screen drawing, making it a handy tool for digit recognition.
+It offers two modes of input: image upload and on-screen drawing.

 ## Usage